LinkedIn for Accountants: 7 LinkedIn Tips

 For instance, you can use bar graphs to present the accounts payable turnover ratio of a company throughout the years.

-7. Utilize Lead Magnets and LinkedIn Ads
+7. Use Lead Magnets and LinkedIn Ads

-Lead generation must also be a priority when using LinkedIn for accountants.
-While a well-optimized profile can help you attract prospects, employing LinkedIn Ads and lead magnets can help you obtain the contact details of those who might need your accounting services.
+While a well-optimized profile can help you attract prospects, LinkedIn Ads and lead magnets can help you obtain the contact details of those who might need your accounting services.

 Remember that your lead magnet must be valuable to your target prospects.
 It must not appear as a spammy offer that people may see as a waste of their time.